Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Econometric Framework

-Assumption \nameref{A1:Separable} allows the treatment effects to be nonlinear in $X$ and heterogeneous across $W$ unlike the standard linear IV model, but does not allow unobservable heterogeneity in the treatment effects.
-The literature on the nonparametric IV approach typically makes a similar separability assumption.\footnote{See, for example, \citet{newey2003instrumental}, \citet{blundell2007semi}, and \citet{horowitz2011applied}.} My analysis focuses on the case in which $X$ is a continuous treatment, but all econometric results can be applied to a discrete treatment case by extending $g(x,w)$ to nonsupport points of $X$.\footnote{For example, define $g(x,w)$ at nonsupport points by a linear interpolation without loss of generality.
-Then, the derivatives and integrals of $x$ in all econometric results can be replaced by the differences and summations of $x$.} Assumptions \nameref{A2:Exogenous} and \nameref{A3:Relevant} are the standard IV assumptions.
-Section \ref{sec:more_general} relaxes the separability assumption (\nameref{A1:Separable}) and the instrument exogeneity assumption (\nameref{A2:Exogenous}).
+Given Assumption \ref{Ass:sep}, the marginal causal effect of the treatment is $Y'(x)=\frac{\partial}{\partial x}g(x,W)$, which can be nonlinear in treatment levels $x$ and heterogeneous across covariates $W$.
+However, it rules out unobserved heterogeneity in the effect.\footnote{The literature on the nonparametric IV approach typically makes a similar separability assumption.
+See, for example, \citet{newey2003instrumental}, \citet{blundell2007semi}, and \citet{horowitz2011applied}.} Section \ref{subsec:Unobserved-Heterogeneity} relaxes this assumption.

-Assumptions \nameref{A4:LinearZ } and \nameref{A5:LinearX} are required for the linear IV and OLS coefficients to be interpreted as the weighted averages of the covariate-specific coefficients.\footnote{Similar linearity assumptions appear in, for example, \citet{angrist1999empirical}, \citet{lochner2015estimating}, and \citet{sloczynkski2020when} for the same purpose.} I present the expression of the approximation error associated with the failure of the linearity assumptions.
-In the actual empirical context, it is desirable that a covariate vector $W$ can flexibly account for the nonlinear and interaction effects of the underlying observable characteristics, so that the approximation error is sufficiently small.\footnote{The linearity assumption mechanically holds if the regression equation is $Y=\beta X+\theta(W)+\epsilon$ with nonparametric $\theta$, as in, for example, a saturated model where $W$ consists of indicators for disjoint groups.} Section \ref{sec:more_general} considers the IV strategies based on DID and RD designs, in which the linearity assumption (\nameref{A4:LinearZ }) does not hold by construction.
+I make Assumption \ref{Ass:con} to focus on a continuous treatment case, which is merely for expositional convenience.\footnote{As indicated in the assumption, the support $(\underline{x},\overline{x})$ can be unbounded.
+Any integral expression of $x$ in this paper is taken over the support $(\underline{x},\overline{x})$, which is kept implicit to simplify the exposition.} All econometric results can be applied to a discrete treatment case by extending $g(x,w)$ to nonsupport points of the treatment.\footnote{For example, define $g(x,w)$ at nonsupport points by a linear interpolation without loss of generality.
+Then, the derivatives and integrals of $x$ in all econometric results can be replaced by the differences and summations of $x$.} Assumption \ref{Ass:deriv} concerns the derivatives of the structural function $g$ and the conditional mean function $m$.
+Assumption \ref{Ass:iv} is a set of standard IV assumptions that require the instrument to be exogenous and relevant after controlling for covariates.
+Assumption \ref{Ass:ols} is a standard OLS assumption.